First, congratulations for dabbling into the world of offshoring!

-Let’s say one of your staff members decides to quit – you won’t feel too pressured about training new team members because your tenured staff member can take care of the training.
+Let’s say, for some reasonable decision one of your staff member decides to quit – you won’t feel too pressured about training new team members because your tenured staff member can take care of the training.

-If you want to keep the skilled and talented staff, stay away from hiring part-timers!
+If you want to keep the skilled and talented staff, please stay away from hiring part-timers.

-It’s a waste of your effort, time and resources.
+It’s going to be a waste of your effort, time and resources.

 Imagine having to train people who simply pop in and out of your business!

 You see, part-time workers will not invest their 100% attention with you, as your relationship is limited.
 They can also be working part time for someone else, and I hope it’s not for a competing business or else, your business might be at risk!

 The bottom line is- if you want your staff to be involved in your operation for the long haul, you have to attract them with stability.